HAN-Siyu/LEOPARD/README.md

 ## Script Files

-- manual.ipynb: a brief instruction (jupyter-notebook) for training LEOPARD
+- manual.ipynb: a brief instruction (jupyter-notebook, with Python kernel) for training LEOPARD
+- plot.ipynb: a jupyter-notebook (with R kernel) for reproducing the plots
-- main.py: code in manual.ipynb provided in R script format without markdown texts
+- main.py: code in manual.ipynb provided in Python script format without markdown texts
 - src/data.py: dataset preparation
 - src/layers.py: basic layers used to build LEOPARD
 - src/model.py: class of LEOPARD architecture
 - src/train.py: LightningModule of LEOPARD training
 - src/utils.py: some utility functions for data processing
 - data/MGH_COVID: benchmark dataset constructed from the [MGH COVID study](http://dx.doi.org/10.17632/nf853r8xsj)
+- data/plotData: data used to generate the plots in our study

 ## Cite This Work